 Yes.
-Any such company/organization is required to obtain a licence under section 42 of the Companies Act 2017 (previously Section 42 of the Companies Ordinance 1984) from the Securities & Exchange Commission of Pakistan prior to its registration as a company limited by guarantee.
+Any such company/organization is required to obtain a license under section 42 of the Companies Act 2017 (previously Section 42 of the Companies Ordinance 1984) from the Securities & Exchange Commission of Pakistan prior to its registration as a company limited by guarantee.

-What is the minimum number of members needed to form an not-for-profit association as a Section 42 company under the Companies Act 2017 (previously Section 42 of the Companies Ordinance 1984)?
+What is the minimum number of members needed to form a not-for-profit association as a Section 42 company under the Companies Act 2017 (previously Section 42 of the Companies Ordinance 1984)?

 A minimum of three members can form an association/company that is not for profit, and that association must be registered as a company with limited liability, without the addition of the words “Limited”, “(Private) Limited” or “(Guarantee) Limited”.

 Can a non-profit company incorporated as Section 42 company under the Companies Act 2017 (previously Section 42 of the Companies Ordinance 1984) have multiple objectives?

-Yes, non-profit company is allowed to have multiple objectives.
+Yes, a non-profit company is allowed to have multiple objectives.

 In the case of closing the non-profit company which is a Section 42 company under the Companies Act 2017 (previously Section 42 of the Companies Ordinance 1984)where will the assets or property of the said company go?

 In the case of winding up or dissolution of the company, any surplus assets or property, following the satisfaction of all debts and liabilities, are to be given or transferred to some other company established under section 42 of the Companies Ordinance, 1984.
 These companies must have similar or identical objects.

-There is no bar on foreigners becoming trustees of a non-profit company.
+There is no legal bar on foreigners becoming trustees of a non-profit company.

-Can a licence granted to a Section 42 company under the Companies Act 2017 (previously Section 42 of the Companies Ordinance, 1984 be revoked?
+Can a licence granted to a Section 42 company under the Companies Act 2017 (previously Section 42 of the Companies Ordinance 1984) be revoked?

-The licence granted under section 42 of the Companies Ordinance, 1984 can be revoked by the Securities & Exchange Commission of Pakistan and upon revocation, the Registrar shall enter the word “Limited” or “Private Limited” at the end of the company name and that company will cease to enjoy the exemption granted under section 42 of the Companies Ordinance, 1984.
-Before the licence is revoked the Securities & Exchange Commission of Pakistan shall give notice in writing of its intention and an opportunity will be given for the argument to be heard in opposition to the revocation.
+The licence granted under section 42 can be revoked by the Securities & Exchange Commission of Pakistan and upon revocation, the Registrar shall enter the word “Limited” or “Private Limited” at the end of the company name and that company will cease to enjoy the exemption granted under section 42 of the Companies Ordinance, 1984.
+Before the license is revoked the Securities & Exchange Commission of Pakistan shall give notice in writing of its intention and an opportunity will be given for the argument to be heard in opposition to the revocation.

 No. A non-profit company registered under section 42 shall not be required to have minimum authorized paid up capital.